 Proceed with Caution if Using Vapes, Flower, or Dab Rigs

-These inhalation methods are viable options for smoking or vaping delta 9 THC or similar cannabinoids.
+These inhalation methods are viable options for smoking or vaping delta 9 THC and similar cannabinoids.
 However, we advise you to be very cautious when using them with THC-O, which is the acetate form of THC.

 When exposed to heat, acetate forms of substances produce ketene, a chemical that can cause serious lung injury.
 For this reason, consider using an oil or edible product when taking THC-O.